Airline meal: 1940s: Rise of the pre-packed meal

-1950s: Class Differentiation and the Flight Stewardess as Familiar Icon
+1950s: Class differentiation and the flight attendant as familiar icon

-The cabin galley began to take shape and passengers came to expect their meals to be served from the back of the aircraft.
-Newer jet liners had at least three galleys, with at least one serving each travel class.
-Airlines would sometimes whip up special menus if the occasion called for it.
-When the British royal family came to Australia in 1954, Qantas passengers could tuck into fish topped with hollandaise sauce and lamb cutlets paired with potatoes.
+The cabin galley began to develop, and passengers came to expect their meals to be served from the back of the aircraft.
+Newer jetliners had at least three galleys, with at least one serving each travel class.
+Airlines would sometimes offer special menus on special occasions.
+For example, when the British royal family came to Australia in 1954, Qantas passengers were served fish topped with hollandaise sauce and lamb cutlets paired with potatoes.

 In 1958, the International Air Transport Association (IATA) officially recognised economy as a distinct travel class.
-This gave rise to what is known as the ‘sandwich war’, where IATA issued an agreement with airlines that they were only allowed to serve simple and low-cost food in economy class.
-European and North American airlines interpreted this ruling differently, with the former serving conventional sandwiches, while the latter group of airlines whipping up appetisers featuring asparagus and ox tongue.
+This gave rise to what is known as the 'sandwich war', where IATA issued an agreement with airlines that they were only allowed to serve simple and low-cost food in economy class.
+European and North American airlines interpreted this ruling differently, the latter serving conventional sandwiches, while the former group of airlines offered more elaborate open faced sandwiches, featuring expensive ingredients like asparagus and ox tongue.
 After rounds of meetings and negotiations, IATA ruled that sandwiches should not be overly elaborate, and should look more like what airlines in the US serve.
 Eventually, airlines did begin serving higher-quality food to economy class passengers due to increased competition.

-The 1950s was also a decade where the female stewardess began to be seen as an icon of air travel, particularly through the imagery of stewardesses as ‘waitresses in the air’.
-Japan Airlines (JAL) would serve American food with Japanese twists on board their Tokyo-San Francisco route.
-The decision to serve meals consisting of roast potatoes and pineapple salad instead of Japanese staples like rice was made by JAL’s upper management in order to cater to the tastes of foreign passengers.
+The 1950s was also a decade where the female flight attendant began to be seen as an icon of air travel, particularly through the imagery of flight attendants as 'waitresses in the air'.
+Japan Airlines (JAL) would serve American dishes such as roast chicken and pineapple salad, alongside a few 'exotic' Japanese foods on board their Tokyo-San Francisco route.
+The decision to serve American style meals was made by JAL's upper management in order to cater to the tastes of foreign passengers.